great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 With a `ConfiguredAssetDataConnector`, you would provide your Batch Request with the name of the Data Asset that was configured with an `InferredAssetDataConnector` style pattern, and then provide the same name as you would have used for an `InferredAssetDataConnector`'s Data Asset as a `batch_identifier` in your Batch Request.
 This will result in the `ConfiguredAssetDataConnector` providing the same data in response to the Batch Request as an `InferredAssetDataConnector` requesting the data as a Data Asset would.

-In the section where configuring Data Assets for a `ConfiguredAssetDataConnector` is explained, there will also be an example of this.

 :::

 Remember, the key that you provide for each Data Connector configuration dictionary will be used as the name of the Data Connector.
 For this example, we will use the name `name_of_my_configured_data_connector` but you may have it be anything you like.